Shrikavya23/Disease-classsification/README.md

 ## Methodology
 The process of creating a deep learning algorithm for Pneumonia/COVID-19 classification using X-ray images encompasses several sequential steps, ranging from the acquisition of data to the deployment of the classification model.
 Below is a succinct delineation of the methodology:
 * Data Collection: Chest X-ray image datasets covering Normal, Pneumonia and COVID-19 classes were collected from public repositories.
-Training and validation sets were prepared along with a holdout test set
+Training and validation sets were prepared along with a holdout test set.
 * Data Preprocessing: Image rescaling was done by reshaping all images to 224x224 pixels.
-Real-time data augmentation was done using rotations, flips and color shifts to expand diversity
+Real-time data augmentation was done using rotations, flips and color shifts to expand diversity.
 * Model Development: Transfer learning based model development was done using VGG16 CNN architecture.
 VGG16 was initialized with pre-trained ImageNet weights.
-The fully connected layers were removed and custom classification layers were added..
+The fully connected layers were removed and custom classification layers were added.
 * Model Training: Model was trained for 15 epochs using Adam optimizer.Binary cross entropy loss and accuracy metrics were tracked.
 Early stopping was used as callback to prevent overfitting.
 * Evaluation: Model was evaluated on the test set using accuracy, loss and confusion matrix.
 Classification report and heatmap were analyzed for further insights.